kovidgoyal/calibre/manual/faq.rst

 separate entities in calibre.
 A book can have more than one author, and an author can have more than one book.
 You can manage the authors of a book by the edit metadata dialog.
-You can manage individual authors by right clicking on the author in the Tag Browser on the left of the main calibre screen and selecting :guilabel:`Manage authors`.
+You can manage individual authors by right clicking on the author in the Tag browser on the left of the main calibre screen and selecting :guilabel:`Manage authors`.
 Using this dialog you can change the name of an author and also how that name is sorted.
 This will automatically change the name of the author in all the books of that author.
 When a book has